ankitpopli1891/django-autotranslate/README.rst

     **Assumption:** you already have run `makemessages` command and `.po` files have been generated.

 #.
 Add 'autotranslate' to **INSTALLED_APPS** setting.
+#.
+Add GOOGLE_TRANSLATE_KEY to your settings.py if you want to use the paid API
+#.
+Otherwise it will use the 'goslate' package to use free web-based Google Translate
-#. run the following command to see the magic happen (fingers crossed):
+#.
+Run the following command to see the magic happen (fingers crossed):

     $  python manage.py translate_messages